 - First-Party Cyber and Data Risks Insurance (FPC)

-The insurance coverage generally includes the fulfilment of justified and the defence against unfounded liability claims (so-called passive legal expenses insurance).
+The insurance coverage generally includes the fulfilment of justified liability claims and as well as the defence against unjustified claims (so-called passive legal expenses insurance).

 In indemnity insurance, this describes the maximum amount up to which the insurer must pay in a damage event.
 In the insurance conditions of Professional Indemnity Insurance for Digital Professions, the covered sums are also referred to as sum insured.
 Since companies, self-employed peopke and freelancers as well as private individuals have unlimited liability in most cases, this represents a significant risk not only for the policyholder, but also for the insurer.